stevendevan/okcscrape3/README.md

 # okcscrape3
 (**okc**upid **scrape**r in Python **3**)

+## Notice:
+I've stopped working on this since OKC changes their html structure so much and I got a job so fuggit.

 ## What it does
 Scrape and log usernames and profile text content from the popular dating website OKCupid.